glvckoma/Wildberry/README.md

 # 🫐 WildBerry 🫐

-A MelonLoader mod for Animal Jam Play Wild.
+A MelonLoader mod for Animal Jam Play Wild created by Glockoma.

 ## Tutorial